tav1313/ep1/shop/README.txt

 *** How to run

-From terminal at the root of the 'shop' folder `npx wdio wdio.conf.js`
+From terminal at the root of the 'shop' folder
+`npm install` && `npx wdio wdio.conf.js`